 Because of its matte appearance, onyx will benefit from being set with pave diamonds.
 The combination will allow the engagement ring to catch people’s eyes while still retaining its edge.
 It should also be set with sturdy prongs and carefully handled when cleaned because of its softer nature relative to other stones.
 If you opt for a black onyx ring, consider pairing it with an alternative wedding band to match its unique style.

+Sapphire isn’t the only classic colored gemstone for an engagement or even a wedding ring.
 Emerald is among the most coveted gemstones for both fine jewelry and engagement rings.
 Its color is vibrant and positively radiant.
 Plus, it exudes a vintage feel that is unmatched by any other colored gemstone.
 There is as much variety in cut, setting, and shape as there is with diamonds, so there are plenty of beautiful options to pick from for an emerald engagement ring.

 To protect this slightly more fragile stone, consider a bezel setting to ensure all of its edges are safe from potential damage.
 When selecting a setting for your emerald engagement ring, emeralds look beautiful in yellow gold, white gold, and platinum alike, so you can choose the metal that suits you best.